Coolshreshtha/digital-garden/content/Things that I value in my work.md

 *  This is a more complicated idea that feels clearer in my head than it does in words.
 But I feel like work is a way to spend life, and you should choose of way that feels right with your values and how you want to spend life
 * More and more, as the feeling of finitude of life is setting in and also as I get a better sense of how the world and life works, I'm looking for work to engage in that appeals to my strengths.
 That is not to say that i wouldn't learn difficult stuff, there is a time and place for everything.
 But I also believe that things shouldnt be a struggle for the aake of it.
 I would put in the struggle and hard work if that takes me closer to what is valuable to me.
 But I think appealing to my strengths gives me a better shot of doing stuff and having a good time while doing it.
 Not everything in life has to be arduous.

-* I gave live with closing a few doors in terms of jobs and people tbh
+* I can live with closing a few doors in terms of jobs and people tbh
-*
+* There is enough cool things that I do I list in [[Projects]] and [[Things I've tried | Things I've done before]]